CETEC's Corrosion Services

 - Assess your coupons exposed to an air or water environment to determine the general corrosion by weight loss and maximum pit depth;

 - Provide comprehensive reports to you that document coupon condition as received and cleaned, general corrosion rate or maximum pit rate.
-Foray uses an electrolytic method to clean a coupon to ensure a contamination free specimen for analysis; and
+Foray uses an electrolytic method to clean the mild steel coupon to ensure a contamination free specimen for analysis while a chemical method is employed to clean the copper coupons; and

 - Foray can also complete metal corrositivity testing as described by UN Section 37 Classification Procedures, Test Methods and Criteria Relating to Substances of Class.